danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **modelLabel**

-!!! tip "modelSpecs / list / {list_item} / preset / modelLabel"
+!!! tip "modelSpecs / list / {spec_item} / preset / modelLabel"

     > The label used to identify the model in user interfaces or logs.
 It provides a human-readable name for the model, which is displayed in the UI, as well as made aware to the AI.